dward2/BME547/Lectures/git_workflow.md

 if __name__ == '__main__':
         interface()
 ```
-* Commit and run to test.
+* Run code to test, then commit.
 * Modify so that it continues until quit is hit.
 ```python
 def interface():